KajeTheCat/data-structures-and-algorithms/python/code_challenges/hashtable/README.md

 3. contains: Returns: Boolean, indicating if the key exists in the table already.
 4. keys: Returns: Collection of keys
 5. hash: Returns: Index in the collection for that key

+## Hashtable repeated word

+A function that allows you to find the first repeated word in a string.

+## Challenge 2

+create a function that finds the first repeated word in a string.